SallyyLan/context_engineering2/Overview.md

 ---

+## Project Context

+Built as part of an internal AI tooling initiative to reduce analyst dependency on manual lookup requests and ad-hoc SQL.
+Each design constraint maps to a real operational risk: data exposure, wrong campaign identification, or silent misinterpretation of noisy input.

+---

 ## The Problem

 Teams needed quick answers about voucher configurations across recurring campaign types and compare performance.
 The pain points: